MSSP ACOs: 2025 Final Rule Impact

 • eCQM Incentives: Starting in 2025, an adjustment will award points for each submitted eCQM that meets requirements, encouraging ACOs to report electronically.

-CMS requested comments to be submitted no later than September 9, 2024.
-Typically, CMS publishes the final rule in the Federal Register a couple of months after closing the comment period.
-For more detailed information and to access the full text of the proposed rule, visit the official CMS website and review the publication in the Federal Register.
+For more detailed information and to access the full text of the final rule, visit the official CMS website and review the fact sheet or the full publication.